stan-y/stan-y/README.md

 I am a graduate student at Pace University with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 My journey in Electrical and software Engeneering  led me to develop a passion for cybersecurity which i managed to transition into, i am now eager to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|